Home to some of the most spectacular landscapes in entire Canada, Whitehorse, Yukon is surrounded by majestic mountains and pristine lakes.

 Here are some of the advantages when living in Whitehorse, Yukon.

-1. Get the best of both worlds.
+You enjoy the best of both worlds.

-2. Least polluted city in the world.
+It is the least polluted city in the world.

 According to the 2013 edition of the Guinness Book of World Records, Whitehorse has the least amount of air pollution of any city in the world.
-The city may no longer be on the top right now, but still that distinction shows how Whitehorse exemplifies the term pristine.
+The city may no longer be on the top right now, but still, that distinction shows how Whitehorse exemplifies the term pristine.

-4. There is always something to do.
+There is always something to do.

-5. Year-round events and festivals.
+It has year-round events and festivals.